Total And Marginal Utility

 How consumer choice varies with marginal utility is sometimes depicted with indifference curves.
 Each point on an indifference curve represents a combination of products that yields the same total utility for the consumer.
 Because each consumer's purchasing power is limited, this budget constraint, represented by a budget line, limits the choices that the consumer can actually make.

-Indifference curve analysis is simplified by assuming that the consumer spends all of her money on 2 products.
+Indifference curve analysis is simplified by assuming that the consumer spends all her money on 2 products.
 For instance, suppose the consumer has $12 to spend on cantaloupes and apples.
 Each cantaloupe costs $2 apiece and each apple costs $1 apiece.
 The following table shows what can be purchased:

-This yields the following budget line:
+This yields the above budget line.

 An indifference curve for this example would yield every combination of apples and cantaloupes that yield the same total utility.
 Indifference curves are convex to the origin because of the law of diminishing marginal utility — when there is a predominance of cantaloupes, then the marginal utility of an additional cantaloupe is less than the marginal utility of an additional apple, and vice versa.
 In other words, consumers like variety.
 A tangent line to an indifference curve represents the marginal rate of substitution (MRS) of one product for the other that maintains total utility.